walmartlabs/fruit-loops/README.md

     index: __dirname + '/artifacts/pool-page.html',
     navigated: function(page, existingPage) {
       if (existingPage) {
+        // We need to reset the location value as backbone caches it page.window.Backbone.history.location = page.window.location;

         // Force backbone navigation if the page has been previously used. page.window.Backbone.history.loadUrl();
       }